-There was a certain house- holder, which planted a vineyard, and hedged it round about, and digged a winepress in it, and built a tower, and let it out to husbandman, husbandmen, and and went into a far country: and when the country. time of the fruit drew near, be sent his servants to the husbandmen, that they might receive the fruits of it.
-And the husbandman took his servants, and beat one, and killed another, and stoned another.
-Again, be sent other servants more than the first: and they did unto them likewise.

-But last of all be sent unto them his son, saying, They will reverence my son.
-But when the husbandmen saw the son, they said among themselves, This is the heir: come, let us kill him, and let us seize on his inheritance, And they husbandmen of the fruits of the vineyard.
-'And again he sent And they caught him, another servant: and and beat him, and
+There was a certain householder, which planted a vineyard, and hedged it round about, and digged a winepress in it, and built a tower, and let it out to husbandmen, and went into a far country: 34 And when the time of the fruit drew near, he sent his servants to the husbandmen, that they might receive the fruits of it.
+35 And the husbandmen took his servants, and beat one, and killed another, and stoned another.
+36 Again, he sent other servants more than the first: and they did unto them likewise.
+37 But last of all he sent unto them his son, saying, They will reverence my son.
+38 But when the husbandmen saw the son, they said among themselves, This is the heir; come, let us kill him, and let us seize on his inheritance.
+39 And they caught him, and cast him out of the vineyard, and slew him.
+40 When the lord therefore of the vineyard cometh , what will he do unto those husbandmen? fruits in their seasons.